Towards Stability of Parameter-Free Optimization: Method

-Our analysis shows that when taking the \textit{golden step size}, the updated AdaGrad-Norm algorithm is expected to preserve the ability of tuning-free convergence and approximate the optimal step size across various settings.
+Our analysis shows that when the \textit{golden step size} is used, the updated AdaGrad-Norm algorithm is expected to preserve tuning-free convergence and approximate the optimal step size across various settings.
 We hereby propose a novel parameter-free optimization algorithm that integrates the golden step size into AdaGrad-Norm.

-Since $\eta^{\text{gold}} = \frac{1}{2}\lim_{t\rightarrow \frac{1}{4}^{-}}x^{t}$, we define a numerator function $s(x): =px^{q}$, where $p \rightarrow 1/2, q\rightarrow 1/4^{-}$, to represent the embedding of the golden step size.
+Since $\eta^{\text{gold}} = \frac{1}{2}\lim_{t\rightarrow \frac{1}{4}^{-}}x^{t}$, we define a numerator function $s(x): =px^{q}$, where $p \rightarrow 1/2$ and $q\rightarrow 1/4^{-}$, to represent the embedding of the golden step size.
 The proposed parameter-free training method, named \textsc{GOG} (Golden step size over Gradients), is summarized in Algorithm~\ref{alg_god}.
-We highlight the modifications (highlighting in grey), involving the direct utilization of the numerator function as the additional coefficient of the previous parameter updating step.
-Note that Algorithm~\ref{alg_god} approximates $v_{K}$ with $v_{k}$, and a similar idea is the optimality gap approximation exploited in the baseline method DoG and its variants~\cite{ivgi2023dog}.
-Due to page limitation, please refer to Appendix~\ref{append_subsec_dynamic_eta} for discussions about the approximation.
+Note that Algorithm~\ref{alg_god} approximates $v_{K}$ by $v_{k}$, and a similar idea is the optimality gap approximation exploited in the baseline method DoG and its variants~\citep{ivgi2023dog}.
+Because of space limitations, please refer to Appendix~\ref{append_subsec_dynamic_eta} for a discussions of the approximation.